How we use your personal information for Community Development

 Data Protection law says that we are allowed to use and share personal information only where we have a proper and lawful reason for doing so.

-Our lawful basis for processing personal information to deliver the Community Developments is legitimate interest.
+Our lawful basis for processing personal information to deliver the Community Developments is public task.
 This is because developments will offer many benefits to existing and newly formed community groups to undertake further activities, that will make people in the community aware of their existence and allow the group opportunities to grow and expand.

 6. Does the service share my personal information with any other organisation?